icp4apps/stack-hub/README.md

 `version:` is a version for the configuration, may align with a repository release.
 `stack_groups: - name:` is the name of a stack group to be built.
 `stacks:   repos:` is an array of urls to devfile registries containing devfile stacks to be included in this stack group.
-`stacks:   repos:    -url:    exclude:` is an array of stack names to exclude from the refrenced devfile registry.
+`stacks:   repos:    -url:    exclude:` is an array of stack names to exclude from the referenced devfile registry.
 This field is optional and should be left blank if filtering is not required.
-`stacks:   repos:    -url:    include:` is an array of stack names to include from the refrenced devfile registry.
+`stacks:   repos:    -url:    include:` is an array of stack names to include from the referenced devfile registry.
 This field is optional and should be left blank if filtering is not required.

 **NOTE -** `exclude`/`include` are mutually exclusive, if both fields are populated an error will be thrown.